 “Watching him cross that finish line, words can’t express how it makes you feel,” his mother says.

-DJ and his family overcame a huge obstacle that very few can overcome.
+Daniel and his family overcame a huge obstacle that very few can overcome.
 With over 100,000 children in our hospital each year, many will experience a terrifying diagnosis like his.
 You can provide real help to these families by covering everyday expenses such as transportation costs, utility bills, medical bills, groceries and even rent payments.